alexeymezenin/laravel-russian-slugs/README.md

 `php artisan slug:reslug {table} {column}` command creates or recreates slugs for a specified table.

+Commands `slug:auto` and `slug:reslug` will recreate all slugs, even if they are already exist (forced reslug used).

 ###Copyright

 RussianSeoSlugs was written by Alexey Mezenin and released under the MIT License.